samuelkeir98/WebCheckers/docs/DesignDoc.md

 This is the design documentation for the WebCheckers application.
 The documentation first covers purpose and requirements of the application, describing the vision of the project.
 Following is the Application Domain, illustrating the problem space of the application and the entities involved in playing a checkers game.
 The Web Architecture is next described, illustrating a high level view of the tiers and models and how the web technologies fit in the application.
 An overview of the User Interface is then shown, giving a user an idea of what he/she might expect to see throughout the application's pages.
 Finally, a summary of how the application works at each tier in the architecture is given to revel more of the design's inner workings.

 ### Purpose
-> Provide a very brief statement about the project and the most important user group and user goals.

 This project is about creating a checkers game online so that players can play against their friends or random opponents to have fun.

 ### Glossary and Acronyms
-> Provide a table of terms and acronyms.

 | Term | Definition |
 |------|------------|